Gardening for Beginners

 So!
 When you’re a beginner gardener, where do you start?
 There is so much information out there and so many possibilities for what you can plant!
-I still have a problem with getting too excited at greenhouses and garden centres and just putting plants on my cart without really thinking about whether I can sustain them.
-I thought I would compile some of the posts out there that I have found most useful as a beginner gardener in Edmonton (because of course our growing season is much shorter up North!).
+I still have a problem with getting too excited at greenhouses and garden centres, and just putting plants in my cart without really thinking about whether I can sustain them.
+I thought I would compile some of the posts out there that I have found most useful as a beginner gardener in Edmonton (because of course our growing season is much shorter up North in Zone 3A!).
 Here are some of my favourite resources on gardening for beginners:

 Vegetable Gardening: Great starter guide with links for each vegetable to get a good description on how to grow them.